 Purchasing a product, subscribing to a service, paying a friend, ordering a taxi, sending back a package, getting a medical diagnosis via video call.

 The fast pace of this big shift, that is still ongoing, forces established companies to re-invent themselves.
 We see national banks being challenged by upcoming players.
 Feature parity is not good enough anymore.
 Successful companies tailor their services to very specific user needs.
-And who better than designers to shape these experiences?
+And who better than product designers to shape these experiences?
 Design is more than ever a competitive advantage.
-As a consequence, designers are now seen as business enablers, rather than artists.
+As a consequence, product designers are now seen as business enablers, rather than artists.

-Many thanks to Antoine for giving us some fascinating points to ponder – about how companies can differentiate themselves on the basis of design, and about how designers, with their impact on the bottom line, are taking a rightful place around the boardroom table.
+Many thanks to Antoine for giving us some fascinating points to ponder – about how companies can differentiate themselves on the basis of design, and about how product designers, with their impact on the bottom line, are taking a rightful place around the boardroom table.